Where Design Begins

 An introduction to the Zine

-Design isn’t just what is made — it’s how we see.
-How we notice.
-How we respond.
+Design isn’t just what is made.
+It’s how we see, notice and respond.

 This journal begins with the idea that thoughtful design grows from observation.
-From the texture of stone, the line of a mountain, the feeling a piece of music leaves behind.
-These moments shape the way things are built — quietly, but completely.
+From the texture of stone, the line of a mountain, the feeling a piece of music can evoke.
+These moments shape the way objects are built, quietly, but completely.

 Whether working on a brand identity, a set, a website, or a piece of furniture, the intention stays the same: to begin with understanding, and let form emerge from meaning.
 Clarity becomes not a style, but a way of communicating with care.

 Posts will explore process and inspiration through architecture, cinema, books, sound, and the material world.
-From Tadao Ando’s architecture merging with landscape, to Wong Kar Wai’s use of color and pacing, Éric Rohmer’s natural use of music within a scene, or how lighting in a Pina Bausch set creates emotion before a single movement begins — each reference is a way to look more closely.
+From Tadao Ando’s architecture merging with landscape, to Wong Kar Wai’s use of color and pacing, Éric Rohmer’s natural use of music within a scene, or how lighting in a Pina Bausch set creates emotion before a single movement begins, each reference is mentioned in an attempt to look more closely.